reklis/raspberrypi-twitter-mood-light/README.md

 [If you need help setting up wifi read this](http://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis)

+You will also probably want to mess around with the files in the mood directory to make the colors better.

 ### boot launch

 If you want the program to start automatically, you'll need to schedule it